Nicolás Torres-Echeverry Ph.D. Candidate Sociology

 About me

 Hola!
 My name is Nicolás Torres-Echeverry.
-I am a Ph.D. candidate at the University of Chicago’s Sociology Department and a Neubauer Distinguished Doctoral Fellow.
+I am a Ph.D. candidate at the University of Chicago’s Sociology Department, a Neubauer Distinguished Doctoral Fellow, and a USIP 2024-2025 Peace Scholar Fellow.
 My research and teaching interests intersect political sociology, war and peace, political organization, internet and society, sociology of culture, and urban sociology, with a regional focus on Latin America.

-My research has been supported by the University of Chicago Center for Latin American Studies (CLAS), The Center for International Social Science Research (CISSR), The Pearson Institute for the Study and Resolution of Global Conflicts (Pearson Institute), and The Freeman Spogli Institute for International Studies (FSI) at Stanford University, among others.
+My research has been supported by the United States Institute for Peace, the Institute for Humane Studies, the University of Chicago Center for Latin American Studies (CLAS), The Center for International Social Science Research (CISSR), The Pearson Institute for the Study and Resolution of Global Conflicts (Pearson Institute), and The Freeman Spogli Institute for International Studies (FSI) at Stanford University, among others.
 In addition to other venues, I have been invited to present at Brown’s Watson Institute for International and Public Affairs and Stanford’s Handa Center for Human Rights and International Justice.

 Before coming to Chicago, I worked as a researcher at the Center for the Study of Law, Justice, and Society (Dejusticia) in projects of state building tied to the 2016 peace negotiations between FARC and the Colombian government, as a consultant for the Colombian Ministry of Justice, and as a research consultant for the Digital Policy Incubator at Stanford University.